Residents, tourists scramble to evacuate as California fire nears Lake Tahoe | Science-Environment

 Residents, tourists scramble to evacuate as California fire nears Lake Tahoe

 "First COVID, and now this on top of it," said Panchal, who owns two hotels in the area, both of which have been evacuated.
-Some form of evacuation instructions were issued for all of South Lake Tahoe, which has approximately 22,000 residents.
+Evacuations were ordered for all of South Lake Tahoe, which has approximately 22,000 residents.
+First responders went door to door urging people to leave, and local jails were also emptied, California Office of Emergency Services Director Mark Ghilarducci said at the briefing.

+Traffic backed up as thousands tried to flee, and Ghilarducci said there had been "a lot of issues related to the evacuation in South Lake Tahoe."
+He said the state was working with local officials on planning for a safe and orderly evacuation.
+The Caldor fire has damaged 39 residential, commercial and other structures while destroying over 472 so far.
+The fire has also led to five injuries to firefighters and civilians, according to the department's website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)